schmiega/geovariables/README.md

 1. The function reduces the number of observations to compare to by applying the Pythagorean Theorem with a degree-to-kilometers conversion factor of 125.
 That is higher than the actual factor (for Nigeria), which is why the relevant observations + a few more will be selected.
 2. It then assigns each selected observation in the dataset an estimated distance to **A**
-3. and calculates the density as the number of clients inside the radius divided by the circle area of the radius $r = \pi * r^2$
+3. and calculates the density as the number of clients inside the radius divided by the circle area given the radius $a = \pi * r^2$

 By filtering with a rough calculation inside of a CTE query, the number of more accurate point-to-point calculations is drastically removed.
 This brought down the run time from (hypothetically) several weeks to 5 minutes in the case of ABN.